MatrixPanda/omdb_movies_nodejs/README.md

 # Show_Times

-A simple demonstration of using Node.js and retreiving movie info from OMDB API.
+A simple demonstration of using Node.js and retrieving movie info from OMDB API.